CHÂTEAU HAUT BATAILLEY 1985

 Château Haut Batailley

-The estate was purchased by the Borie family, also owned castles Grand-Puy-Lacoste and Ducru-Beaucaillou.
-Currently directed by François-Xavier Borie, the wine is aged for 16-20 months in oak barrels, partly new (30-40% depending on the year). .
-The second wine is called Chateau La Tour L'Aspic.
+The estate was purchased by the Borie family, who also own Châteaux Grand-Puy-Lacoste and Ducru-Beaucaillou.
+Currently managed by François-Xavier Borie, the wine is aged for 16 to 20 months in oak barrels, partially new (30 to 40% depending on the year).
+The second wine is called Château La Tour L'Aspic.